This vegetarian stuffed squash recipe doubles as a colorful, healthy main or side dish, and it reheats beautifully for workday lunches.

 • Extra virgin olive oil: This liquid gold is the backbone of Mediterranean cooking, bringing its rich and fruity flavor to everything it touches.
 Any of our olive oils will work well in this recipe.

-• Oregano: A staple in Italian cuisine, oregano brings a robust and earthy flavor to this recipe.
+• Oregano: A staple in Mediterranean cuisine, oregano brings a robust and earthy flavor to this recipe.

 • Dried basil: Packed with the fresh aroma and essence of summer, dried basil adds a subtle sweetness and herbal flavor to the roasted vegetables.